dotnet/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

 Example of the PR: https://github.com/dotnet/sdk/pull/41440

-## Why to migrate to new approach
-For more information about the reasons of changing the approach please refer to the one-pager https://github.com/dotnet/dnceng/blob/main/Documentation/OnePagers/ol-maestro-deprecation.md

 ## GitHub workflow
 The new approach moves from Web-hook functionality to the github actions per repository.
 Initial proposed design could be found here: